simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 20-Feb 22 2024
+Radio Blackout Forecast for Feb 21-Feb 23 2024

-              Feb 20        Feb 21        Feb 22
+              Feb 21        Feb 22        Feb 23
-R1-R2           30%           25%           25%
+R1-R2           30%           30%           30%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 20-22 Feb.
+Rationale: A chance for isolated M-class flares (R1-2/Minor-Moderate) will persist through 23 Feb primarily due to the current potential exhibited by AR 3590.

 ```